I won that tiara in 1984. I was Kentucky’s Tiny Miss. I was 2 years old.

 Chicken Soup for the Teenage Soul books (Teen Love: On Friendship).

 I drink Sweet Cream in my Hope coffee.
-I watch every episode of This is Us, New Girl, and Doctor Who.
+I watch every episode of Grace and Frankie, New Girl, and Doctor Who.
 My best friend was a college athlete, but I lack all coordination and don’t do sweat.
 I am passionately head over heels in love with Honduras.
-I have a serious chapstick addiction, a history of purple/blue/green hair styles, a tattoo on my left ankle, a whole solar system of freckles, and I may or may not spend and inordinate amount of time trying to convince my kids I am a Time Lady from Gallifrey.
+I have a serious chapstick addiction, a history of purple/blue/green hair styles, tattoos in two languages, a whole solar system of freckles, and I may or may not spend and inordinate amount of time trying to convince my kids I am a Time Lady from Gallifrey.